 As soon as your site loads, it should enchant the guest.
 Feature an image that says everything you want the guest to know about the hotel.
 Keeping your home page simple is the best option.
 Guests should be able to navigate your hotel's site easily.
 The home page should also be goal-oriented.
 Allow guests to be able to easily book direct with your hotel by prominently displaying the booking button front and center of the homepage and within all pages of your site.
 If you want your promotions to stand out, then be sure to feature these as well.

 Small details are very important for the success of a website.
 As mentioned above, having a visible "Book Now!" button on every page can help influence more guests to pay for their room on your site instead of an OTA.
-Also, on the room listings page, visible rates and availability will help guests' decision-making easier.
+Also, on the room listings page, visible rates and availability will help guests' decision-making be smoother.
 Show your guests that you're not outdated by having links to your social media sites somewhere on your page.
 Being able to connect on Facebook and Twitter makes your hotel appear fun, hip, and outgoing.
+Being clickable is important!

-Your website is the digital front door to your hotel.
-If you can't wow a guest online then they will assume that your hotel has nothing exciting to offer.
+Your website is the digital front door of your hotel.
+If you can't wow a guest online, then they will assume that your hotel has nothing exciting to offer.
 Don't be afraid to be persuasive by promoting specials and packages.
 Your content should be professional, informative, and entertaining.
 Do whatever it takes to get people excited about lodging in your hotel.